dymmond/edgy/docs/fields.md

 class MyModel(edgy.Model):
     price: float = edgy.FloatField(null=True)
     ...
 ```

-Derives from the same as [IntegerField](#integerfield) and validates the decimal float.
+Derives from the same as [IntegerField](#integerfield) and validates the float.

+##### Parameters

+* `max_digits` - An integer indicating the total maximum digits.
+    In contrast to DecimalField it is database-only and can be used for higher/lower precision fields.
+    It is also available under the name `precision` with a higher priority.
+Optional.

 #### ForeignKey